eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 A shared handler is registered and executed similarly to a nonshared handler.
 The main differences are:

-1. The `IRQF_SHARED` flag must be set in the `request_irq()` `flags` argument
+1. The `IRQF_SHARED` flag must be set in the `request_irq()` `flags` argument.
-2. The `dev` argument must be unique to each registered handler
+2. The `dev` argument must be unique to each registered handler.
 3. The interrupt handler must be able to detect whether its device generated the interrupt.
-This requires hardware support and logic in the interrupt handler
+This requires hardware support and logic in the interrupt handler.

 {% cite lkd -l 119 %}

-When the kernel receives an interrupt it invokes each registered interrupt handler for the line.
+When the kernel receives an interrupt, it invokes each registered interrupt handler for the line.

 ### RTC interrupt handler

-A Real-time clock (RTC) is a device that sets the system clock, provides an alarm, or provides a periodic timer.
+An RTC (Real-Time Clock) is a device that sets the system clock, provides an alarm, or provides a periodic timer.
 On most architectures, the system clock is set by writing the desired time to a specific register.
 An alarm or periodic timer is normally implemented with an interrupt {% cite lkd -l 120 %}.

 When the RTC driver loads, the `rtc_init()` function is invoked to initialize the driver. `rtc_init()` registers the interrupt handler: